-OxyContin withdrawal timeline – duration of withdrawal and recovery
+OxyContin withdrawal timeline – duration and recovery

 Although the OxyContin detox timeline varies, it is most common to see initial symptoms of OxyContin withdrawal anywhere from 12 to 48 hours after its last use.
 Lingering withdrawal effects have been reported for as long as six months after stopping.
 Within this period of time, people experience powerful desires for OxyContin, and the likelihood of relapse is high.

 Known factors that contribute to the duration and intensity of OxyContin and opioid withdrawal symptoms include:

 - How slowly the drug has been tapered off.

 - The overall health of an individual and their body metrics (body weight, height, medical history).

 - Other medications a person is, or was, taking.